How to Make it to the Finish Line on a Rainy Race Day

-When things get soggy, keep moving with these runner-tested tips!
+When things get soggy, keep moving with these runner-tested tips.

-Stay Dry As Much As Possible Before the Race
+1. Prioritize Staying Dry Before the Race

+Avoid cotton and loose fitting clothes and opt for light apparel.
 Cotton or cotton-mixed fabric soaks up water and makes your clothes heavy to run in.
 Wear dri-wicking material; this way your clothes won’t hold the moisture.

 Also, make sure you’re running attire is as light as possible.
 If it is going to rain the entire race, wearing apparel that is light even when it is wet will save from feeling weighed down.

+If you can, wear form fitting clothes.
 Loose shorts tend to ride up when wet—not to mention, they become uncomfortable and unattractive—so the tighter the apparel, the better.
 This will also help prevent chafing, which will only be aggravated by soaked legs.

 Karp suggests wearing two pairs of thin socks to try to keep your feet dry and to powder your feet, which will help manage the moisture.

 Consider using a water repellent spray on your shoes as well.
 This will keep your shoes dry, which help prevent heavy, wet feet and blistering.
 Check the weather in advance because you’ll need to spray your shoes about 24 hours before you need to wear them for the solution to dry and set.

 Use body glide or petroleum jelly anywhere on your body that you think may get irritated.
 Rain makes chafing worse, so prevent the pain and lather up—even in areas that have never bothered you before.
 You’re better safe and over-glided than sorry and covered in inflamed hot spots.

 This is good advice for any race day–even when it’s not pouring outside.